solarwinds/apm-python/README.md

    ```python
    pip install -Ie ~/gitrepos/opentelemetry-python-instrumentation-custom-distro/
    ```
+Like (A) above, when installing the agent in development mode, every change in the Python source code will be reflected in the Python environment directly without re-installation. _However_, if changes have been made to the C-extension files, you need to reinstall the agent to reflect these changes in the Python environment.

 #### Build Agent Source Distribution Archive
 Inside the build container, execute `make sdist`.
 This will create a zip archive (source distribution) of the Python module under the `dist` directory.